rivt-info/rivtinfo.github.io/docs/_sources/rivt.md.txt

 **rivt** is a markdown language for writing, organizing and sharing engineering documents.
-It prioritizes clarity, efficiency and access. **rivtlib** is an open source Python library for processing **rivt**.
+It prioritizes clarity, efficiency and access.
+[rivtlib](https://rivt-code.net) is an open source Python library for processing **rivt**.
 The minimum software needed to write rivt documents is Python 3.8 and related Python libraries.
-<a href="rivt-doc.html">rivt-doc</a> is an open source editing and
-publishing framework built around rivt that requires additional open source programs.
+[rivt-doc](https://github.com/rivt-doc) is an open source editing and publishing framework built around rivt that requires additional open source programs.